envasetechnologies/.github/actions/README.md

 ## Node.js Lambda

-To use the actions in this repo to bootstrap and deploy a Node.js lambda relies on the serverless framework.
+The use of actions in this repo to deploy a Node.js lambda rely on the serverless framework.
 Below is an example deployment yaml outlining how to use these composite actions in your repo's github workflow.

 ```yml
 name: Deploy